tmtsoftware/csw/docs/src/main/commons/create-component.md

 commands to other components.
 This will be described in the next tutorial section, @ref:[Sending Commands](./multiple-components.md#sending-commands).

 When the `onSubmit` hook is called, it is the responsibility of component developers to update the status of the received command in the `CommandResponseManager` as it changes.
-The instance of commandResponseManager is provided in `ComponentHandlers` which should be injected in any worker actor or other actor/class created for the component.
+The instance of commandResponseManager is provided in the `CswContext` object in `ComponentHandlers` and should be injected in any worker actor or other actor/class created for the component.

 More details on methods available in `CommandResponseManager` can be found @ref:[here](./framework.md#managing-command-state).